Qualys/log4jscanwin/README.txt

 Description:
 The Log4jScanner.exe utility helps to detect CVE-2021-44228 and CVE-2021-45046 vulnerabilities.
 The utility will scan the entire hard drive(s) including archives (and nested JARs) for the Java class that indicates the Java application contains a vulnerable log4j library.
 The utility will output its results to a console.

-Qualys has added a new QID (376160) that is designed to look for the results of this scan and mark the asset as vulnerable if the vulnerable log4j library was found.
+For Qualys customers, a new QID (376160) was created that is designed to look for the results of this scan and mark the asset as vulnerable if the vulnerable log4j library was found.

+Qualys customers should use the following to run the tool on any asset they want to scan:
+ Log4jScanner.exe /scan /report_sig

 Usage -
 /scan
   Scan local drives for vulnerable JAR, WAR, EAR, and ZIP files used by various Java applications.
 /scan_directory "C:\Some\Path"